t1u1/ai-prd-workflow/prd-to-rfcs-prompt.md

    - Ensure each RFC represents a logical, cohesive unit of functionality
    - Balance RFC size - not too small (trivial) or too large (unmanageable)
    - Consider dependencies between features when grouping
+   - Identify shared components or services that multiple features might depend on

 2. RFC STRUCTURE:
    - Assign a unique identifier to each RFC (e.g., RFC-001-User-Authentication)